Wilde Sau: Wilde Sau

 The new tactic outlined in Herrmann's report envisaged the use of free-ranging day fighters (and to a lesser extent night fighters) to counter Bomber Command.
-The single-engined fighters were to supplement the ground controlled Himmelbett (four-poster bed) technique, by co-operation with searchlight crews, mostly over the target.
+The single-engined fighters were to supplement the Himmelbett (four-poster bed) ground-controlled interception technique, by co-operation with searchlight crews, mostly over the target.
 Pyrotechnic and other visual means were to guide the fighters in operations known as Wilde Sau (Wild Boar).
 After the fighters had reached the combat zone, pilots tried to identify and intercept enemy bombers visually; searchlights were to be used to illuminate the sky.
 Initial tests using former flying instructors experienced in blind-flying techniques, suggested the ideal weather conditions were when a certain (not too thick) lower level cloud cover prevailed, since then the bomber would be silhouetted against the back-lit clouds and the high-flying German fighters could easily spot their targets.

-During trials, ceasefires with the German flak units were arranged, to prevent friendly fire but it became apparent that co-ordination of ceasefires with Wilde Sau operations was difficult.
+During trials, ceasefires with the German flak units were arranged to prevent friendly fire, but it became apparent that co-ordination of ceasefires with Wilde Sau operations was difficult.
 To remove this threat from their own flak, the fighters were limited to certain altitudes, so the German flak could avoid firing on them.

 Another problem was navigation.
 As night-flying aids in a day fighter were rudimentary, an elaborate system of visual aids to navigation had to be established, encompassing light beacons, searchlight patterns, flak guns firing combinations of various tracer colours through the clouds and parachute flares.
 To make up for the lack of visual aids initially, converted bomber pilots had to be used, because they already had experience with navigating at night.
 Another navigation aid was simply the Allied bombing target; a city illuminated as it burned would guide the fighters to their target.